 .

 For the sake of simplicity, the various layers of the model share the same dropout (regularization) factor and activation function.
-The forward method implements the flow of data through the 3 convolutional block (convolution, batch normalization, max pooling, activation and drop out.
+The forward method implements the flow of data through the 3 convolutional blocks (convolution, batch normalization, max pooling, activation and drop out.

 def forward(self, x: torch.Tensor) -> torch.Tensor: